jounilammi/GameScoresAPI/gamescoresapi/meetings.md

 In this meeting we discussed about RESTful API design.
 The focus was on the design and on our own questions about the design and implementation.

 ### Action points
-Meeting 3 muistiinpanot ja kysymykset
+Meeting 3 notes and questions

 In this meeting we discussed with Mika a lot about questions we had about design and implementation.
 Questions such as how game and games should be implemented.
 In the meeting we reached to a following solution: